INET 4041

 Mr. Axberg has worked in many roles in telecommunications and information technology, from architecture to system administration.
 He has experience with virtualization and cloud services including VMware, Amazon Web Services, and Azure.
 He is a cloud architect at Optum Technology, leading a team of developers transitioning virtual desktop services to a hybrid cloud solution.
 Prior to that, he worked at CenturyLink in telecommunications engineering and operations deploying voice and data services, where he managed the transition of a national 8XX call routing platform from Sybase to MySQL.
 Mr. Axberg is currently pursuing a BA in English at St. Catherine University.

-• INet 4031 – Introduction to Systems
+• INET 4031 – Introduction to Systems

-• INet 4041 - Networking II: Emerging Technologies
+• INET 4041 - Networking II: Emerging Technologies

 Information Subject to Change